vijaymocherla/Random-walk-on-2D-lattice/README.md

 # 2-D Random walks discrete in Space and Time.
-The Random Walk on a 2D surface with periodic boundary conditions along one direction is explored in this work.
+In the jupyter notebooks, I show simple examples of Random Walks on a 2D surface with periodic boundary conditions along one direction.

 - We first simulate the many random walks for $\textbf{nSteps}$ for fixed dimension of $X,Y$.